infOpen/ansible-role-jenkins/README.md

 This role has two test methods :

-- localy with Vagrant :
+- localy with Vagrant (need vagrant-triggers plugin installed) : vagrant up
-    vagrant up

 - automaticaly by Travis